1. Resources and Technology

 Office of the Provost Faculty Orientation

-The Center for Teaching and Learning and Office of the Vice Provost for Faculty Advancement are pleased to invite Columbia faculty to enroll in the online Office of the Provost Faculty Orientation to welcome and acclimate you to the new academic year.
+The Center for Teaching and Learning and Office of the Vice Provost for Faculty Advancement invite Columbia faculty to enroll in these online orientation models.
+The resources provided should welcome and acclimate you to the new academic year.